 The Microbiome - LIFE96024

 Microbes are vital but understudied components of all ecosystems.
 Recent extraordinary advances in microbial ecology, fuelled by new sequencing technologies, have resulted in a rapidly expanding field that has implications for a deeper understanding of the natural world.
 Microbiome research also offers enormous potential for applications to a wide range of industries, including health, agriculture, and industrial processes.
 The course will summarise the key microbial groups, and describe the ecological and evolutionary ideas that underlie our understanding of microbial communities.

-Ecology and Evolution - LS1-EE
+Ecology and Evolution - LIFE40007